bassplayer7/devdocs/guides/v2.0/frontend-dev-guide/themes/product-video.md

 </config>
 {%endhighlight%}

-For the sake of compatibility, upgradability and easy maintenance, do not edit the default Magento code.
+For the sake of compatibility, upgradability, and maintainability, do not edit the default Magento code.
 Instead add your customizations in a separate module.